 MLA Overview and Workshop

 Welcome to the OWL Workshop on MLA Style.
 This workshop will introduce you to the Modern Language Association (MLA) Style for writing and formatting research papers.
 To get the most out of this workshop, you should begin with the introductory material below, which covers what MLA Style is, why it is used, and who should apply this style to their work.
 Then you are invited to browse through the OWL's various handouts on different aspects of MLA Formatting and Citations standards, both as sources appear in-text and in final reference page.
 Note: MLA has recently released the eighth edition of its handbook.
 See our page on the major changes in the new edition.
-We will replace our current MLA resources with resources on the eighth edition in June 2016.
+We will replace our current MLA resources with resources on the eighth edition in summer 2016.

 Contributors:Kristen Seas, Allen Brizee